amolsood/notes/AWS/SAA-C02/RDS/Highlights.md

 - MS SQL server, MySQL, PostgreSQL, Oracle, MariaDB, Amazon Aurora
 - RDS is for OLTP workloads
+- AWS patches and updates your RDS databases
 - Not suitable for OLAP, use Redshift for data warehousing
 - Multi-AZ
   - Exact copy of production database in another AZ (not all AZs in that region)